-ECU CARES is an online (form) and telephone (252-737-5555) mechanism to report concerning behavior to the University Behavioral Concerns Team.
+ECU CARES is an online mechanism to report concerning behavior to the University Behavioral Concerns Team.
 ECU CARES is designed to maintain a safe and secure working and learning environment on the ECU campus.

-The University Behavioral Concerns Team provides assessments of and coordinates interventions for individuals (by a student, faculty or staff member, or unaffiliated person to the campus) exhibiting concerning behavior.
+The University Behavioral Concerns Team provides assessments of and coordinates interventions for individuals (student, faculty or staff member, or unaffiliated person to the campus) exhibiting concerning behavior.
 The mission of the team is to determine if an individual poses a threat to self, others, or the University community and to intervene to avert the threat.